BEFORE YOU BEGIN

 • No Profanity, vulgarities, obscenities, or derogatory language are allowed.

-• No loss of temper, unruly behavior, talking, horseplay, or any other display of a lack of self-discipline in class.
+• No loss of temper, unruly behavior, talking, horseplay, or any other lack of self-discipline in class.

-• No gum chewing, alcohol, tobacco, recreational drugs, will be allowed in the dojo.
+• No gum chewing, alcohol, tobacco, or recreational drugs will be allowed in the dojo.

-• No watches or similar devices, earrings, jewelry, etc. will be worn during practice.
+• No watches or similar devices, earrings, or jewelry will be worn during practice.

 • Do not interrupt the instructor when he or she is teaching.